-In addition to approved therapies, scientists are looking at a number of experimental approaches for treating the disease.
-They would need regulatory approval before patients could use them.
+In addition to approved therapies, scientists are investigating a number of experimental approaches to treat the disease.
+These would need regulatory approval before patients could use them.

 Enzyme replacement therapy

-PRX-102 is an enzyme replacement therapy similar to Fabrazyme.
-It is a copy of the human enzyme alpha-galactosidase A, but it is produced in genetically modified plant cells, then chemically modified.
+PRX-102 is an experimental ERT that’s similar to Fabrazyme, an approved ERT.
+It consists of a copy of the human enzyme alpha-galactosidase A, which is produced in genetically modified plant cells and then chemically modified.
 The manufacturer, Protalix Biopharmaceuticals, says this makes the enzyme molecule more active and stable than the active ingredient in Fabrazyme.
-This medication is in Phase 3 clinical trials.
+PRX-102 is being tested in Phase 3 clinical trials.

 Substrate reduction therapy

-Venglustat, also known as GZ/SAR402671, is an oral treatment for Fabry disease.
+Venglustat is an oral treatment for Fabry disease.
 It blocks a step in the chemical process that forms Gb3, the fatty molecule that patients’ bodies are unable to break down.
 Its developer, Sanofi Genzyme, has been testing it in Phase 2 clinical trials.